What You Need To Know About Heart Palpitations and Menopause

 These can take many menopausal women by surprise and can occur because of hormone changes but are often temporary.

-Menopause can bring a whole new set of anxieties: weight, flushes, stress and cancer.
-What most women don’t see as a major concern is heart health and yet palpitations can be a frequent, but happily and often temporary, symptom at this time.
+Menopause can bring a whole new set of anxieties including weight gain, flushes, stress and increased health risks from osteoporosis or cancer.
+What most women don’t see as a major concern is heart health and yet palpitations can be a frequent, but happily often temporary, symptom at this time.

 They are also called irregular heartbeats or arrhythmia, meaning heartbeats that are suddenly more noticeable than regular heartbeats.

-Palpitations may seem alarming, but they are often harmless and do not signal a serious problem, necessarily.
+Palpitations may seem alarming, but they are often harmless and do not necessarily signal a serious problem.
 However, you should still see a doctor if they occur.

 Heart palpitations can occur for a variety of reasons including:

-In these cases, the palpitations should go away on their own.
+In many cases, the palpitations should go away on their own.
 Avoiding these triggers may help stop them coming back.

 Emotional or psychological triggers